-Paterson Cannabis is in jeopardy as their City Council unanimously tabled their first-reading legalization ordinance as advocates spoke in favor and against it.
+Paterson cannabis as an industry is in jeopardy as their City Council unanimously tabled their first-reading legalization ordinance as cannabis activists spoke in favor and against it.

 An ordinance needs to pass a city council on two readings to become law.

 The council was initially going to pass a cannabis ordinance that would allow six businesses of all six types of cannabis licenses, leading to the possibility of 36 Paterson cannabis facilities.
 While the ordinance does have high application and renewal fees, there is a provision to lower it from $40 to $60,000 by 25 to 50 percent if the applicant is a minority, woman, or veteran-owned, half the staff is from the city, or they do a certain amount of business with firms based in the city.
 Paterson cannabis businesses must be 200 ft away from schools, houses of worship, and private residences.

 But many have mobilized against it, which has led cannabis proponents to countermobilize.

 Paterson Mayor Andre Sayegh favors cannabis.
 But Paterson is a fractious place.
 Councilman Alex Mendez, whose actions were used by former President Donald Trump as proof of voter fraud stemming from Paterson’s spring election during the presidential election last year, is skeptical of the details of cannabis.

 At the end of the meeting, a councilwoman said there would be a town hall between now and the next council meeting on August 4th.